By Abhishek Jha:

 Weed, Marijuana, Cannabis, Hashish, Bhaang, Hemp, Charas, Ganja – Eta Ki (What’s That)?

 Have you been blowing spit lately like Bubbles from “The Wire“?
 Do you contemplate jazz in the “supernatural darkness of cold-water flats floating across the tops of cities“?
 Chances are you are “stoned immaculate” on marijuana, a preparation made from the cannabis plant that is used either for recreation or as part of medicines to alter mood, consciousness, and also for relaxation.
 And even though it has been in use for centuries, its impact on our health is debated even today.

 The answer to this question lies in the shadow of prejudice and stereotypes associated with any psychoactive substance.
-Not a brain enhancer like modafinil; Nixest is a really helpful online supplier of nootropics including Modalert and Modafinil as they are really clued up on whats what.
 This bias has affected even so-called objective scientific research.
 Thus, those researching the topic might already be looking for the result that they wish to arrive at, and this might affect parameters and variables that are used in the research.
 What that means is, if you’re looking to advocate pro it, there is enough ammo out there for you to go John Rambo on the issue.
 Or if you’re looking to go against it, you should find your Hulk too.

 So whether you smoke pot or don’t, it’s a question of whatever rocks your boat.

 To know more about what I think of this issue, follow me on Twitter @abhi5285